Anal eczema

 How can an anal eczema be treated?
 How can one get rid of anal eczema?

-The treatment of anal eczema is carried out individually depending on the cause.
-While most anal eczemas disappear after a short time with ointments, suppositories, and creams, the therapy can be prolonged in rare cases.
-Relieving symptoms such as severe itching at the anus is a top priority for individual well-being.
-In mild cases, this can also be achieved with some home remedies, but in more severe complaints, special zinc ointments, sitz baths, or creams as well as suppositories with anti-inflammatory agents are used.
-In anal eczema caused by contact allergies, it is especially important to identify the allergenic ingredient and consequently avoid it completely.
+The treatment of anal eczema is individualized depending on the cause.
+While most anal eczema cases disappear after a short time with ointments, suppositories, and creams, therapy can be prolonged in rare cases.
+Relieving symptoms such as severe itching at the anus is a top priority for personal well-being.
+Mild symptoms can sometimes be managed with home remedies, but for more severe complaints, special zinc ointments, sitz baths, creams, and suppositories with anti-inflammatory agents are used.
+For anal eczema caused by contact allergies, it is especially important to identify and completely avoid the allergenic ingredient.
 If hemorrhoids are the cause, they can be treated, for example, with suppositories like CANNEFF® SUP suppositories or be treated with ointments and creams.
 In addition to the therapy of anal eczema, gentle and thorough hygiene of the anal area is an essential factor for the healing process.
 In summary, it can be stated that the treatment of anal eczema strongly depends on the causes and symptoms.
 Therefore, it is important to seek medical advice when anal eczema occurs to obtain an accurate diagnosis and the best treatment for your individual complaints.

 How can I prevent an anal eczema?

-For the prevention of anal eczema, thorough and gentle anal hygiene after bowel movements is particularly crucial.
-Scratchy or damp toilet paper should generally be avoided.
-Underwear made of natural materials is better suited for regulating moisture in the intimate and anal area than synthetic fabrics and is therefore also recommended as a preventive measure.
+Thorough and gentle anal hygiene after bowel movements is especially crucial for preventing anal eczema.
+Rough or damp toilet paper should generally be avoided.
+Underwear made from natural materials is better suited for regulating moisture in the intimate and anal areas than synthetic fabrics and should therefore also be mentioned as a preventive measure.
 Nutrition also plays a central role in preventing anal eczema.
-Pay attention to your intestinal health, drink enough water, and avoid sweets and sugar.
+Pay attention to your gut health, drink enough water, and avoid sweets and sugar.

 What is the difference between an anal eczema and hemorrhoids?